reallygoodsoftware/base-styles/readme.md

 - Fix naming conventions for ui-tooltip (break apart the class)
 - Reduce the amount of title pairs.
-- Clean up variables for ui-styled-text
+- Clean up variables for ui-styled-text.
-- Add more variants for modals
+- Add more variants for modals.
-- Add CSS nesting polyfill (currently only works in 87% of browsers)
+- Add CSS nesting polyfill (currently only works in 87% of browsers).
+- Use focus-within for floating labels (can be broken with password managers currently).